-In the last month, Zoom has become a household name.
+In the last few months, Zoom has become a household name.
 But no matter how intuitive the software might be, many of us are still bumbling around our Zoom rooms, figuring out how to make video calls feel like real meetings — or even trying to figure out how we can successfully simulate the side eye that we'd normally give to our trusted colleagues when something is funny or annoying.

 I'm here to tell you that the move you might be making to privately chat with colleagues during meetings isn't as private as you may think.
 Big yikes.